beeftapareseller/docs/src/Apps.md

+---
+title: Apps
+description: Create, manage, and interact with applications in Puter desktop OS.
+---

 The Apps API allows you to create, manage, and interact with applications in the Puter ecosystem.
 You can build and deploy applications that integrate seamlessly with Puter's platform.

 ## Features